notaryproject/notation-action/README.md

 ### KMS authentication

-If you use a signing key and certificate stored in a KMS, make sure to authenticate with the KMS before signing this image in your GitHub Actions workflow.
+If your signing key and certificate are stored in a KMS, make sure to authenticate with the KMS before signing the image in your GitHub Actions workflow.